 Savour your taste buds with local cuisine on Gurney Drive

-For the best street food in Penang, head down to George Town’s Gurney Drive, a hawker centre that’s definitively one of the world’s best food streets.
+For some of the tastiest street food in Penang, head down to George Town’s Gurney Drive.
+The Gurney Drive hawker centre is definitively one of the world’s finest food streets and a must-visit on any Malaysia itinerary.

 Soak in the art scene at the Penang Street Art Trail